modernweb-dev/web/.changeset/cuddly-ghosts-argue.md

 '@web/test-runner-coverage-v8': patch
 ---

-don't require files to on disk for coverage
+don't require files to exist on disk for coverage